Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 How does the Travel Plan work?

-Once enrolled a customer is covered for the repatriation of his or her mortal remains from anywhere in the world to their legal home residence*.
+Once enrolled, a customer is covered for repatriation of their mortal remains from anywhere in the world to their legal home residence*.
 The death must have occurred at least 75 miles away from the legal residence.

-How do I enroll in the Travel Protection Plan?
+How do I enroll in a Travel Protection Plan?

 Why is the Travel Plan so inexpensive?

-The plan can be offered at such a low cost as in reality very few plans are actually redeemed.
+The plan can be offered at such a low cost as, in reality, very few plans are redeemed.

 Do you need Travel Protection Plan coverage?

-If you do travel, purchasing this plan could be a gift to your family and will give them such peace of mind.
+If you travel, purchasing this plan could be a gift to your family and give them peace of mind.
 You will unburden them of worry – both emotionally and financially.

 If you travel to do any of the following activities – you should consider enrolling in the plan: